Larissa Waters: Political career

-Waters was the Greens' Brisbane Central Candidate in the 2006 Queensland state election, running against premier Peter Beattie, securing almost 5,000 votes.
+Waters was the Greens' candidate in Brisbane Central at the 2006 Queensland state election, running unsuccessfully against incumbent premier Peter Beattie.
 She was the lead Senate candidate for the Greens in Queensland at the 2007 federal election.
 The party received 7.3 percent of the statewide vote (an increase of 1.9 points), but this was not enough to secure her election.
 Waters again stood for office at the 2009 Queensland state election, running for the seat of Mount Coot-tha.
 The seat was held by the sitting Treasurer of Queensland, Andrew Fraser of the Labor Party.
 She polled 23.1 percent on first preferences, with Ronan Lee (25.9 percent in Indooroopilly) the only Greens candidate with a higher percentage.

 Waters was again placed first on the Greens' senate ticket at the 2010 federal election.
 She was elected with 12.8 per cent of the vote, an increase of 5.4 percentage points.
 In May 2015, Waters was elected to the Greens' "leadership triumvirate".
 She was made a "co-deputy leader" alongside Scott Ludlam, with Richard Di Natale replacing Christine Milne as the party leader.
 Waters was re-elected to the senate at the 2016 double-dissolution election, winning a three-year term with 6.9 percent of the vote.